LeoAdavirat/MLPProj/README.md

 Wow I just lost my Arduino Board.
 Now I'll have to buy another :< Instead of buying another Arduino Board, I believe I can simulate it, but the connections between Python and Arduino might get a little complicated.
+It seems Proteus is able to animate Arduino but it requires a hex file which is created after running the codes.
+So...
+I'm trying to figure out how to run my code in real time with Proteus